 - Vanilla extract: It’s important to use vanilla extract and not essence – the latter is synthetic and not natural so the flavour is not so good.

-- Chocolate: With 4 types of chocolate (count ‘em), these brownie blondie bars are decadent in all the best ways.
-White chocolate and dark chocolate are melted and each mixed into half the batter.
+- Chocolate: With 4 types of chocolate, these brownie blondie bars are decadent in all the best ways.
+White chocolate and dark chocolate are melted, and each is mixed into half the batter.
 Then, chocolate chips – white and milk – take these bars to the next level.
 You can also use chocolate chunks in place of the chips.

 Tools you’ll need